Alev Alatlı: Career

-In 1982, Alatlı quit her other activities to stay at home and to devote herself to writing.
+In 1982, Alatlı quit other activities to stay at home and to devote herself to writing.
 Her first book titled "Aydın Despotizmi..."
 (Despotism of the Intellectuals...) was a philosophical study.

 Alatlı's next work and first novel "Yaseminler Tüter mi Hala?"
 (Are Jasmines Still Smoking?) appeared in 1985.
 It was inspired by the true story of a Greek Cypriot woman.
 Born and christened at the Apostolos Andreas Monastery on the Karpas Peninsula of Cyprus, she dies in a tragic manner at 32 in Piraeus, Greece, after two marriages – one with a Muslim Turkish Cypriot, the other with an Orthodox Greek – and five children.

 Alatlı's next works were two translations into Turkish of books by Edward Said titled "Covering Islam" (Haberlerin Ağında Islam) and "The Question of Palestine" (Filistin’in Sorunu), for which she was awarded with an honorary medal by Yaser Arafat.

 Her novella "İşkenceci" (The Torturer), published in 1987, served as a prelude to her next four novels Viva la Muerte! - Yaşasın Ölüm! in 1992, ’Nuke’ Türkiye!
 (Nuke Turkey) in 1993, Valla, Kurda Yedirdin Beni!
 (You Sure Made Me Prey to the Wolves) in 1993 and O.K.
 Musti!
 Türkiye Tamamdır.
 (OK Mustafa, Turkey's Done!) in 1994.

 The highly realistic novel "Kadere Karşı Koy A.Ş."
 (Format Your Fate Formidably, Inc.), another bestseller by Alatlı, followed in 1995.

 Alatlı's first poetry book "Eylül '98" (September 1998) came out in 1999.

 Alatlı wrote two futuristic books, "Kabus" (The Nightmare) in 1999 and "Rüya" (The Dream) in 2000 comprising "Schrodinger's Cat".

 Alatlı's next novels "Grace over Enlightenment", "World Sentry" and "Eyy Uhnem!
 Eyy Uhnem!" are the first three books of a four-volume work on Russia called "Gogol'un İzinde" (In Gogol's Footsteps).
 In 2006, she was awarded the "Mikhail Aleksandrovich Sholokhov 100th Anniversary Novel Award" for her third novel in the series.

 From 2002, she wrote bi-weekly a column in the right-wing Gülenist newspaper Zaman.
 In February 2008, an article of her on the women's Islamic headgear turban was not allowed to be published by the newspaper's editor-in-chief with the argument "our readers are not ready for that".
 A book published in 2003 under the title "Şimdi Değilse, Ne Zaman?"
 (If not now, when?) brought out a collection of her articles that had appeared in the newspaper Zaman.